nebari-dev/nebari-docs/docs/docs/community/doc-contributions.md

 go through the [Markdown Features section of the Docusaurus documentation](https://docusaurus.io/docs/markdown-features) to learn about them!

 We use Netlify for deploying the documentation.
 The deployment to `nebari.dev` is automatically handled by Netlify when your content is merged into the `nebari-docs/main` branch.
+Netlify will also add a nifty preview link to any PR as a comment.
+This way you can make sure everything is working as expected.

 ## Documentation framework